IntuitiveLeap/ProgrammingPrinciplesAndPracticeEditionTwo/Chapter_0/README.md

 # Chapter 0

-Review results can be seen in REVIEW.md

-No exercises or code presentations were made available in the book within Chapter_0.
-This was a very high level look at concepts, including Computer Science, the variety of possible applications for `code`, different job-types associated with code, etc.
+No exercises or code presentations were made available within Chapter_0.
+This was a very high level look at concepts included in the book as well as a description of the structure of the book itself.